sybrew/the-seo-framework/readme.txt

 == Changelog ==

+= 3.0.2 - Esteem =

+**Release date:**

+* November 23rd, 2017

+**Fixed:**

+* A fatal error no longer occurs on the wpForo Forum plugin pages.

 = 3.0.1 - Renown =

 **Release date:**

 * November 20th, 2017

-* **Fixed:**
+**Fixed:**

 * A fatal error no longer occurs on pages when using plain permalinks.
 * On-site search canonical URLs are now correct when no blog page is assigned.
 * Title placeholders can now render HTML characters correctly.

 = 3.0.0 - Eminence =